Cloudzero/cloudzero-uca-tools/README.md

       --help                    Show this message and exit.

     Commands:
+      convert
       transmit
       generate

 ### Basic Configuration
+A configuration file is typically required to define how UCA telemetry is to be created, converted or transmitted.
 The following is a minimal configuration file for transmitting data to the CloudZero API (if you don't want to specify the API on the command line, otherwise no configuration file is required for `transmit`).
-If you wish to use `generate` however a configuration file is required.
+If you wish to use `generate` or `convert` however a configuration file is required.

     {